manpagez: man pages & more

 --best-memattr <name>

-Enable the listing local memory nodes with --local-memory, but
+Enable the listing of local memory nodes with --local-memory,

-only display the local node that has the best value for the memory
+but only display the local nodes that have the best value for

-attribute given by <name> (or as an index).
-If the memory
+the memory attribute given by <name> (or as an index).
+If the

-attribute values depend on the initiator, the object given to
+memory attribute values depend on the initiator, the object

 -n When outputting object information, prefix each line with the

-three cores were given in input, the output lines will be prefixed
+if three cores were given in input, the output lines will be

-prefix will be "X.Y: " where X is the index of the considered
+used, the prefix will be "X.Y: " where X is the index of the

-object within the input, and Y is the parent index (0 for the
+considered object within the input, and Y is the parent index (0

 --disallowed